SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures

 \subsection{Pretraining datasets and preprocessing}

-To pretrain \proposal, we utilize the combination of open-sourced sleep datasets: the Sleep Heart Health Study (SHHS1/2)~\cite{zhang2018national, quan1997sleep}, Korea Image-based Sleep Study (KISS)~\cite{jeong2023standardized}, Korea Video Sleep Study (KVSS)~\cite{kvss}, Physionet 2018 (PHY)~\cite{goldberger2000physiobank, ghassemi2018you}, Multi-Ethnic Study of Atherosclerosis (MESA)~\cite{chen2015racial} and Osteoporotic Fractures in Men Study (MrOS)~\cite{blackwell2011associations}.
+To pretrain \proposal, we utilize the combination of open-sourced sleep datasets: the Sleep Heart Health Study (SHHS1/2)~\cite{zhang2018national, quan1997sleep}, Korea Image-based Sleep Study (KISS)~\cite{jeong2023standardized}, Korea Video Sleep Study (KVSS)~\cite{choi2024kvss}, Physionet 2018 (PHY)~\cite{goldberger2000physiobank, ghassemi2018you}, Multi-Ethnic Study of Atherosclerosis (MESA)~\cite{chen2015racial} and Osteoporotic Fractures in Men Study (MrOS)~\cite{blackwell2011associations}.
 The training split of SHHS1 and KISS are used for pretraining, with the partitioning scheme following the established protocols~\cite{phan2021xsleepnet, park2025distillsleep}.
 In total, we use 20,964 PSG recordings (158,028 hours) for pretraining.
+More details on datasets are provided in Appendix~\ref{sec:dataset}.